Central sets and infinite monochromatic exponential patterns

-In this paper we focus on patterns defined by means of exponentiations.
-The first result in this direction was obtained in 2011 by A. Sisto \cite{si}, who proved that monochromatic exponential triples $\{a, b, a^b\}$ can be found in every bipartition $\N=C_1\cup C_2$ of the natural numbers.
-In 2018, J. Sahasrabudhe \cite{sa} strongly extended that result by showing that one can indeed find plenty of finite monochromatic patterns defined by means of multiplications and exponentiations.
-More precisely, he proved that for every finite coloring $\N=C_1\cup\ldots\cup C_r$ with an arbitrary number of colors, there exist finite sequences $(x_n)_{n=1}^\ell$ of arbitrary length $\ell$ such that all products and exponentiations of its distinct elements are monochromatic, with suitable restrictions on the order in which elements are considered.
+The first partial result aimed to extend Schur's Theorem from sums to exponentiations of natural numbers was obtained in 2011 by A. Sisto \cite{si}, who proved that monochromatic exponential triples $\{a, b, b^a\}$ can be found in every bipartition $\N=C_1\cup C_2$ of the natural numbers.
+In 2018 J. Sahasrabudhe \cite{sa}, with a complex and clever combinatorial proof, was able to strongly extend that result, and showed that one can indeed find plenty of finite monochromatic patterns defined by means of multiplications and exponentiations.
+More precisely, he proved that for every coloring $\N=C_1\cup\ldots\cup C_r$ (with an arbitrary finite number of colors), there exist sequences $(a_n)_{n=1}^\ell$ of arbitrary finite length $\ell$ such that all products and exponentiations of its distinct elements are monochromatic, with appropriate restrictions on the order in which elements are considered.